 The moral of the story is if it ain’t broke then why are you trying to fix it.
 If the PU does not “stink” or go bad then why are we scraping it only after 35 years.
 Why not just recycle the old PU into a new pit so we can save a lot of money and time.
 Why can’t you just melt it down and make a new pit from the old pit.
 We still have the molds that the original pit was made from or do we?????????

 How dose 97 % pure weapons grade PU-239 become 84% pure reactor grad PU-239 in less than 35 years if it is supposed to be stable and good for decades??????
 Where did the 12 plus % of contamination called “pit poisons” in weapons designer terms come from.

 At .5% PU-240/241 buildup per year; that would be equal to about 25 years????
 Get the point.

 Thanks G. You need to start a VT Chat room on the subject.
 It might just bring in a lot of new info that has previously been kept quiet…..

 PS. please tell everybody to drop all of the negative connotations about other people.
 It is very un professional to act that way and it only distracts from the real issues.
 That is, how well is our nuclear defense system holding up and do we need to do something about it before it is too late.
 Are we being over run by a 5th column within our own government or are they just misguided Tree Huggers… IE….
 “Hippies in power”………

-Posted by Gordon Duff, Senior Editor on June 24, 2014, With 3801 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on June 24, 2014, With 3882 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.